Larry McDonald: U. S. Representative

 McDonald called the welfare state a "disaster" and favored phasing control of the Great Society programs over to the states.
 He also favored cuts to foreign aid, which he said "you could take a chainsaw to".
 McDonald co-sponsored a resolution "expressing the sense of the Congress that homosexual acts and the class of individuals who advocate such conduct shall never receive special consideration or a protected status under law".

 He advocated the use of the non-approved drug laetrile to treat patients in advanced stages of cancer despite medical opinion that such use was quackery.
 He was ordered to pay thousands of dollars in a laetrile malpractice lawsuit in 1976.
-An investigation by the Atlanta Constitution later that year found that his friend, a Georgia doctor, was asking patients seeking laetrile treatment to make their checks out to the Larry McDonald for Congress campaign.
+An investigation by the Atlanta Constitution later that year found that a friend of McDonald, a Georgia doctor, was asking patients seeking laetrile treatment to make their checks out to the Larry McDonald for Congress campaign.

 McDonald opposed the establishment of a Martin Luther King, Jr. Day, saying the FBI had evidence that King "was associated with and being manipulated by communists and secret communist agents".

 A firearms enthusiast and game hunter, McDonald reportedly had "about 200" guns at his official district residence.

 In 1979, with John Rees and Major General John K. Singlaub, McDonald founded the Western Goals Foundation.
 According to The Spokesman-Review, it was intended to "blunt subversion, terrorism, and communism" by filling the gap "created by the disbanding of the House Un-American Activities Committee and what [McDonald] considered to be the crippling of the FBI during the 1970s".
 McDonald became the chairman of the John Birch Society in 1983, succeeding Robert Welch.
 At the time of his death, Western Goals was being sued by the ACLU for obtaining illegal Los Angeles Police Department Intelligence Files from 1975 that had been ordered destroyed and computerizing them in a database on a $100,000 computer in Long Beach at the house of an attorney connected to the U.S. intelligence community.
 Many of these files concerned individuals from Ronald Reagan's term as Governor of California, and it was speculated that Western Goals was using these files to blackmail figures in the Reagan Presidential Administration.

 McDonald opposed the Chattahoochee River National Recreation Area in his own district because he did not believe the federal government could constitutionally own national parks.

 McDonald rarely spoke on the House floor, preferring to insert material into the Congressional Record.
 These insertions typically dealt with foreign policy issues relating to the Soviet Union and domestic issues centered on the growth of non-Soviet and Soviet sponsored leftist subversion.
 A number of McDonald's insertions relating to the Socialist Workers Party were collected into a book, Trotskyism and Terror: The Strategy of Revolution, published in 1977.